Body-worn cameras to be trialled by Northern Ireland Ambulance staff

 A pilot will be run out of Bridge End ambulance station in east Belfast, as part of a wider public consultation.

+Mark Cochrane from NIAS said: "It is unfortunate that the actions of a small few have brought us to this point."

-Mark Cochrane of the NIAS said it was hoped the cameras would deter violence and support prosecutions.
+He said it was hoped the cameras would deter violence and support prosecutions.

 "The reason we have chosen Bridge End as our pilot station is that the Belfast area sees about 60% of all incidents of violence and aggression towards our staff," he said.